Linknest/collectionfeeds/readme.md

 ## Notes and usage

 For use on Linknest but I'm sure you can fit this in your project aswell, or just pick pieces you want/like.
+Linknest is using [https://urlbox.io/](https://urlbox.io/) for the screenshot API.

 Usage:

 1. ``composer install``
 2. Install the plugin in wp-admin

+For using urlbox.io, add ad ``.env`` file in the project root, see the example ``.env-example``.

 ## Linknest?